Satyanaryana-Merla/Crop-Recommendation-System-using-KNN-Algorithm/README.md

 ### How we built it

 We have used a dataset of 2200 entries and trained an ML model on it for making the predictions.
-We have then used Streamlit library to create a user-friendly and simple UI for anyone to use.
-It uses Jupyter environment to run.
+We have then used python library's to create a user-friendly and simple UI for anyone to use.
+It uses python to run.

 ### Challenges we ran into

-Finding the right dataset, Training the model for high accuracy, Hosting the model as a web-app.
+Finding the right dataset, Training the model for high accuracy.

 ### Accomplishments that we're proud of

-High Accuracy of our ML model (99.54% during validation).
-Custom UI elements on Streamlit web-app.
+High Accuracy of our ML model more then 95%.

 ### What we learned